lino-framework/lino/docs/tutorials/lets/index.rst

 We imagine that they want the main page to display a simple catalog of the things available for exchange.

+Here is how we express these things in our :xfile:`settings.py` file.

 .. literalinclude:: settings.py